 “SkySong is home,” said Vivek Kopparthi, co-founder and CEO of Neolight.
 “This is where we started, we started off as student entrepreneurs from ASU.
 I was in business school and my business partner was getting his masters at Fulton.”

-“They say it take a visit to raise a start up,” he said.
+“They say it takes a village to raise a start up,” he said.
 “This is our village.”

 It’s a village they plan on growing into as they continue to add employees and launch their product.